matthewhou19/vault-web/README.md

 ---

-**Vault Hub** is the central entry point for all services in the Vault Web ecosystem.
+**Vault Web** is the central entry point for all services in the Vault Web ecosystem.
 It provides a secure and private dashboard to access:

 - 🔐 A built-in password manager